hindu-comm/mail_stream_advaita-l/2015/07/akdhandaakara_vRitti/106__shrImallalitAlAlitaH.md

 > understood.
 >

-​Wrong sentence written because of lack of understanding. vRtti is GYAnam, it doesn't give rise to some other GYAnam.
+Wrong sentence written because of lack of understanding. vRtti is GYAnam, it doesn't give rise to some other GYAnam.
 To be precise, you may add vRttyupahitachaitanyam is GYAnam.
-​

 > What will be that knowledge of the same ghaTa arising from an